JoergStrebel/xgalaga-sdl/README.md

 ## Credits

 See CREDITS file.

+## Known errors and limitations
-Please note: the file is pure ASCII - if you put 8-bit or UTF-8 characters there, the program will crash.
+ * The CREDITS file must only contain ASCII characters with decimal values from 32 to 126 - if you put 8-bit or UTF-8 characters there, the program will crash.
+ * The highscore list will also only contain this limited set of characters, as both src/TFont.c and src/SFont.c only provide this set.